 DEI Statement

 The Department of Religious Studies (RLST) offers courses on Hinduism, Buddhism, Judaism, Islam, Christianity, Indigenous Traditions, and New Religious Movements.
-By its very existence, RLST diversifies CU Boulder’s campus and curriculum through studying a variety of religious traditions and their interactions in the Mediterranean, Middle East, South Asia, Tibet, and the Americas.
-We deal explicitly with one of the most salient minoritizing markers in the modern West: religion.
-We confront predominant misconceptions of religion and religious groups as well as the colonial history of our discipline.
-Furthermore, we are attuned to the ways in which religion intersects with other minoritizing markers to produce abiding narratives that justify particular forms of exclusion.
-One result of this has been that scholars who study non-Western philosophical and ritual traditions have found a home in the field of RLST.
+Our mission is to uphold the highest standards of scholarship, teaching and public engagement.
+Crucial to this is the study of a variety of religious traditions, their histories and texts, and their entanglements across the Mediterranean, Middle East, South Asia (including India and Tibet), Africa, Europe, and the Americas.
+We deal explicitly with one of the most salient social markers in the modern West: religion, which serves as both a framework for inclusion and marginalization.
+In addition to offering a comprehensive assessment of the historical development and of the social, cultural, political, ritual, intellectual, philosophical and practical manifestations of a variety of religious traditions, we interrogate widespread misconceptions regarding religion and religious groups as well as the historical biases of our discipline.
+One result of this has been that scholars who study non-Western philosophical, textual and ritual traditions, whose work straddles traditional disciplinary divisions, and who engage with cutting-edge and revisionist perspectives have found a home in our department.

 RLST is home to a group of scholars with diverse interdisciplinary connections and close ties to cognate programs.
 The CU Mediterranean Studies Group brings together scholars from across the Humanities and Arts at CU Boulder and the Front Range, organizing workshops and public-facing scholarly events, that address the intersections of religion, society, culture and institutions; its sister organization, with a robust programming including international conferences and nearly 2000 collaborators in over 40 countries, the Mediterranean Seminar, is the leading Mediterranean Studies project worldwide.